Collie Collectibles!

 A sterling silver matchbox with a signed oil painting on ivory (1907)

-So, it started with the books.
-I have always been an avid reader, so right after getting my first collie, I purchased all available reading material.
-When I ran out of current books and magazines, I began hunting for anything out-of-print.
-Being from a long line of collectors, it was easy to pursue this new avocation.
-I searched used book stores and hounded the older breeders.
-It has been my goal right from the start to acquire one of everything in print, on the Collie.
-Slowly but surely, I am reaching that goal and after forty years of collecting, I have amassed one of the finest collections of material on the Collie!
-The real gems are the very old breed books, the Collie Club of America Yearbooks and a long forgotten magazine called The Collie Folio.
-Unfortunately, so much has either been discarded or thrown away over the years.
-I cringe when I think of the huge libraries and large amount of material that was owned by Mrs. Lunt of Alstead and Florence Cummings of Arrowhill (and many others) that has disappeared over the years.
-Being the Chair of the Collie Club of America Archives for the past 15 years has certainly helped in my quest for early breed material, but two of the best sources have been eBay and ABE books.
-Click here to see a copy of my "want list"
+My Collie collecting started with books and paper in 1968.
+I have always been an avid reader, so right after getting my first collie, I purchased all available reading material on the Collie.
+When I ran out of current books and magazines, I began searching for anything out-of-print.
+Being from a long line of family collectors, it was easy to pursue this new avocation.
+I searched used book stores, went to Antique & Collectible shows, and hounded the older breeders.
+It has been my goal from the beginning to acquire one of everything in print, on the Collie.
+Slowly but surely, I am reaching that goal and after fifty years, I have amassed one of the most complete collections of material available on the Collie!
+The real gems are the very old, scarce breed books, the Collie Club of America Yearbooks and a long forgotten magazine called "The Collie Folio" (circa 1906).
+Recently I completed an entire set (132 issues) of "Collie Folio" magazines.
+I also have a lot of pictures and material on various old-time kennels.
+Unfortunately, so much material has either been discarded or thrown away over the years.
+I cringe when I think of the huge libraries and large amount of reading material that was owned by Mrs. Lunt of Alstead Collies and Florence Cummings of Arrowhill Collies (and many others) that has disappeared over the years.
+Mrs. Cummings had an entire room devoted to her huge collection of Collie books and bound magazines and only about one third of her collection has been found.
+My two best sources have been eBay and ABE books.
+Thanks to these two sources, I have recently found several really scarce breed books that eluded me all these years!
+Click here to see a copy of my "want list".

-At about the same time period, due to a love of antiques, we frequented antique stores, shows and auctions.
-Soon we ran out of space for furniture, so we turned to other areas of interest.
-Frequently I saw antique doggy items for sale--this included a wealth of Collie pieces.
+My next favorite amongst Collie collectibles is artwork.
+Due to my love of antiques, we frequented antique stores, shows and auctions.Plus my parents had an antique store for many years.
+Frequently we went to the Charles and Charles auctions in San Jose, CA during the 1960s and 70s.
+Frequently I saw antique doggy items for sale -- this included a wealth of Collie pieces.
 Collies are such an easy breed to collect, as there is so much available.
 They have been popular for so long, due to their charm and great beauty.
-Consequently they have made popular artist's models for all kinds of items, for many years.
-The first things I started purchasing were old prints and lithographs.
+Consequently they have made popular artist's models for all kinds of items over the years.
+Early on I couldn't afford original artwork, so I started purchasing old prints and lithographs.
 Collies are frequently found in old prints done by Arthur Elsley, Harrison Fisher, R.A.
 Fox and Fred Morgan, just to name a few.
-Many of these prints are becoming scarce in their older versions, but recently many are being reproduced as prints, postcards or greeting cards.
+Many of these prints are becoming scarce in their older/original versions, but recently many are being reproduced as prints, postcards or greeting cards.
+I have tried to keep my collecting interests to the older original pieces.
+Along the way I developed a taste for original artwork and have been fortunate enough to acquire some gorgeous oils, pastels and etchings from some very famous canine artists, such as Howard Van Dyck, Marguerite Kirmse, F.T.
+Daws and others.
+Click here to see some of my Collie artwork.

 Gradually I branched into other areas of collecting....with an emphasis on Figurines, postcards and useful items.
 Another favorite are Vienna Bronzes.
 While I do collect certain new items, my favorites will always remain the older, antique items.
 Collectible items can range from the whimsical to the fine art object!
 Some make for interesting conversation pieces.
-If a person is lucky and persistent, it can be easy to find figurines, statues, bookends, bronzes, plates, salt and pepper shakers, ink wells, paper weights, cigar-cutters, cigarette cases, pipe holders, jewelry, vases, magazine advertising and covers, postcards, cigarette cards, Stuffed animals, woodcarvings, toys, mechanical toys, oils, prints, etchings, tapestries, and ivory.
+If a person is lucky and persistent, it can be easy to find figurines, statues, bookends, bronzes, plates, salt & pepper shakers, ink wells, paper weights, cigar-cutters, cigarette cases, pipe holders, jewelry, vases, magazine advertising & covers, postcards, cigarette cards, Stuffed animals, woodcarvings, toys, mechanical toys, oils, prints, etchings, tapestries, and ivory.
 The list could go on and on.......

 Postcards can be an interesting collectible.
-Not only do they give a visual history of the breed either through real photos or an artist's rendition of the Collie, but many old time kennels in England and this country used Postcards as a medium for advertising.
+Not only do they give a visual history of the breed either through real photos or an artist's rendition of the Collie, but many old time kennels in England and this country used postcards as a medium for advertising.
 Some of the most wonderful postcards are reproduced from beautiful oil paintings or drawings dating as far back as the late 1800's.

 And there's Lassie, a favorite amongst many Collie Collectors.

-Pictures | Collie Books & Magazines | Figurines | Stuffed animals | Postcards | Lassie
+Artwork | Collie Books & Magazines | Figurines | Stuffed animals | Postcards | Lassie

 A hand painted silver cigarette case from the turn of the century!